Length: Isaiah 9 is 21 verses long.

 Rewind to 744 BC and the Northern Kingdom of Israel stood on the brink of ruin.
 The death of Jeroboam II in 747 BC triggered a series of catastrophic evens, as the people and kingdom of Israel fell under anarchy.
 Civil wars, assassinations and rebellion ran rampant.
 From 747 - 723 BC there 6 kings of Israel - an average reign of 4 years.

-He first conquered Damascus, on his way into the northern heartland
+Tiglath-Pileser first conquered Damascus on his way into the northern heartland

 Naphtali.
 Samaria, which included the tribal land of Ephraim, was spared

 by the Assyrian machine.
-Their demise, too, was only a matter of time.
+Samaria's demise was only a matter of time.

 Isaiah 9:1 speaks of this invasion in mentioning the tribal territories of Zebulun and Naphtali by name.
-Isaiah had witnessed these events, and the people of Judah were certainly on edge.
+Isaiah had witnessed these events, and in the south the people of Judah were certainly on edge.
 At the time of writing Isaiah 9 the land of Zebulun and Naphtali was an Assyrian province.

 To put this into context, the land of Zebulun and Naphtali was a British province at the beginning of the twentieth century AD.
-It was only after World War II that these lands were once again sovereign - in 1948 with the declaration once again of the State of Israel.
+It was only after World War II that these lands were once again sovereign.
+In 1948 the sovereign nation of Israel was formed once again.
+The tribal territory west of the Jordan River was once again under Jewish control.
 However, the land of Naphtali and Zebulun remain mired in conflict to this very day.

 II Kings 15:29 & II Chronicles 16:4 highlight the volatile history of Naphtali's land.
 They were under constant threat from both internal and external enemies.
 The Galilee in general was a violent region - a mixing of Gentile and Jewish influences that oftentimes produced explosive results.